 KEEP YOUR VACCINATION CARD

-When you receive your first dose, you will get a vaccination card to show you when to return for your second dose of Moderna COVID-19 Vaccine.
+When you receive your first dose, you will get a vaccination card to show you when to return for your second dose of the Moderna COVID-19 Vaccine.
 Remember to bring your card when you return.

 ADDITIONAL INFORMATION

-If you have questions visit the website or call the telephone number provided below.
+If you have questions, visit the website or call the telephone number provided below.

 To access the most recent Fact Sheets, please scan the QR code provided below.